almondtools/xrayinterface/README.md

 XRayInterface
 =============

-YRayInterface is a convenient interface to Java reflection.
+XRayInterface is a convenient interface to Java reflection.

 * not depending on strings
 * but on interface conventions

-YRayInterface is easy to use:
+XRayInterface is easy to use:

 * determine which private fields or methods you are missing
 * define the public interface you are missing
 * bind this interface with XRayInterface to the object you want to access

-eg. setting a private field `x` of your instance `foo`.
+e.g. setting a private field `x` of your instance `foo`.
 Then define an interface:

     interface OpenFoo {
       void setX(String value);